sergiosja/flashcards/README.md

 ## Dependencies

-Npm.
+- npm

 If you have npm installed I _think_ you can get away with just running

 ```
 npm install